Rodney C. Ewing: Honors

 Ewing has received the Hawley Medal of the Mineralogical Association of Canada in 1997 and 2002, a Guggenheim Fellowship in 2002, the Dana Medal of the Mineralogical Society of America in 2006, the Lomonosov Gold Medal of the Russian Academy of Sciences in 2006, an honorary doctorate from the Université Pierre et Marie Curie in 2007, the Roebling Medal of the Mineralogical Society of America in 2015, the Ian Campbell Medal of the American Geoscience Institute in 2015 and the Medal of Excellence from the International Mineralogical Association in 2015.
-He is a member of the National Academy of Engineering, a foreign Fellow of the Royal Society of Canada, and a fellow of the Geological Society of America, Mineralogical Society of America, Mineralogical Society of Great Britain and Ireland (honorary), American Geophysical Union, Geochemical Society and European Association of Geochemistry, American Ceramic Society, the American Association for the Advancement of Science and the Materials Research Society.
+He was a member of the National Academy of Engineering, a foreign Fellow of the Royal Society of Canada, and a fellow of the Geological Society of America, Mineralogical Society of America, Mineralogical Society of Great Britain and Ireland (honorary), American Geophysical Union, Geochemical Society and European Association of Geochemistry, American Ceramic Society, the American Association for the Advancement of Science and the Materials Research Society.

 He has been a member of program committees for the symposium on the Scientific Basis for Nuclear Waste Management held in ten different countries over the past 40 years.
-He is co-editor of and a contributing author of Radioactive Waste Forms for the Future (North-Holland Physics, Amsterdam, 1988) and Uncertainty Underground—Yucca Mountain and the Nation’s High-Level Nuclear Waste (MIT Press, 2006).
+He was a co-editor and a contributing author of Radioactive Waste Forms for the Future (North-Holland Physics, Amsterdam, 1988) and Uncertainty Underground—Yucca Mountain and the Nation's High-Level Nuclear Waste (MIT Press, 2006).
 Professor Ewing has served on thirteen National Research Council committees for the National Academies of Sciences, Engineering and Medicine that have reviewed issues related to nuclear waste and nuclear weapons.
 In 2008, he was a technical cooperation expert for the IAEA at the Comissão Nacional de Energia Nuclear in Rio de Janeiro, Brazil.
 In 2014, he was reappointed by Barack Obama to serve as the Chair of the Nuclear Waste Technical Review Board, which is responsible for ongoing and integrated technical review of DOE activities related to transporting, packaging, storing and disposing of spent nuclear fuel and high-level radioactive waste.
 He stepped down from the Board in 2017.

-He has been president of the Mineralogical Society of America (2002) and the International Union of Materials Research Societies (1997–1998).
-Ewing has served on the board of directors of the Geochemical Society (2012–2015), the Board of Governors of the Gemological Institute of America (2006–2015) and the Science and Security Board of the Bulletin of the Atomic Scientists (2012–2022).
+He was president of the Mineralogical Society of America (2002) and the International Union of Materials Research Societies (1997–1998).
+Ewing also served on the board of directors of the Geochemical Society (2012–2015), the Board of Governors of the Gemological Institute of America (2006–2015) and the Science and Security Board of the Bulletin of the Atomic Scientists (2012–2022).

-In 2017, a new mineral "Ewingite" (chemical formula: Mg8Ca8(UO2)24(CO3)30O4(OH)12·138H2O) was named in honor of Professor Ewing by Olds et al. Known as the most structurally complex mineral on Earth, the ewingite type specimen has been placed at the Natural History Museum of Los Angeles County.
+In 2017, a new mineral "Ewingite" (a complex hydrous uranyl carbonate mineral of magnesium and calcium discovered in the Plavno mine (Czech Republic) with chemical formula: Mg8Ca8(UO2)24(CO3)30O4(OH)12·138H2O) was named in honor of Professor Ewing by Olds et al. Known as the most structurally complex mineral on Earth, the ewingite type specimen has been placed at the Natural History Museum of Los Angeles County.